 Thumb-2 technology is available in the ARMv6T2 and later architectures.
-Thumb-2 is a major enhancement to the 16-bit Thumb instruction set.
+Thumb-2 technology is a major enhancement to the 16-bit Thumb instruction set.
 It adds 32-bit instructions that can be freely intermixed with 16-bit instructions in a program.
-The additional 32-bit instructions enable Thumb-2 to cover most of the functionality of the ARM instruction set.
-The availability of 16-bit and 32-bit instructions enable Thumb-2 to combine the code density of earlier versions of Thumb with the performance of the ARM instruction set.
+The additional 32-bit Thumb instructions enable Thumb to cover most of the functionality of the ARM instruction set.
+The availability of 16-bit and 32-bit instructions enable Thumb-2 technology to combine the code density of earlier versions of Thumb with the performance of the ARM instruction set.

-An important difference between the Thumb-2 instruction set and the ARM instruction set is that most 32-bit Thumb instructions are unconditional, whereas most ARM instructions can be conditional.
-Thumb-2 introduces a conditional execution instruction, IT, that is a logical if-then-else operation that you can apply to subsequent instructions to make them conditional.
+An important difference between the 32-bit Thumb instruction set and the ARM instruction set is that most 32-bit Thumb instructions are unconditional, whereas most ARM instructions can be conditional.
+The Thumb-2 technology introduces a conditional execution instruction, IT, that is a logical if-then-else operation that you can apply to subsequent instructions to make them conditional.

-- ARM Architecture Reference Manual, http://infocenter/help/topic/com.arm.doc.subset.arch.reference/index.html - Technical Reference Manual for your processor.
+- ARM Architecture Reference Manual, http://infocenter/help/topic/com.arm.doc.subset.architecture.reference/index.html - Technical Reference Manual for your processor.